adityasahugit/CMPE252_Chatbot_Project/README.md

 Canvas chatbot is here to help you with all the information regarding your subject.
 It provides the information grading each subject, the name of the professor, grades, and other information.

-Currently supported API calls to retrieve race information are:
+Currently supported API calls to retrieve information are:
   1. Self built API to fetch the information from Canvas to Fetch Grades
   2. Weather API